walsung/eks-cribl-demo/README.md

 - all input variables are declared under folder region/xxxx/locals.tf and partially in main.tf for the module outputs
 - create VPC
-- create EKS and nodes
+- create EKS and nodes.
+Due to the scary cpu/ram utilization of cribl, the EKS nodes are built with m5a.4xlarge (USD$0.688 per hour, AL2_x86_64 type, 16 vcpu, 64GiB, EBS-only, up to 10 Gigabit).
 - eks cluster role has these permissions

 CloudWatchFullAccess